7 Best PLM Software for Fashion Teams for 2026

 For smaller or design-led teams, the system may require more resources to implement, and setup often involves support from internal IT or DeSL’s services team.

-Brands looking for a fast, visual-first experience may find it more structured than necessary, but for enterprise use cases, it offers depth and flexibility in one platform built to scale.
+Brands looking for a fast, visual-first experience may find it more structured than necessary, but for larger organizations, it provides the detailed controls and structure needed to coordinate complex, multi-team product development.

 Key features